Turkey Buying and Cooking Tips

 Some experts will tell you that freezing affects the taste of the meat because it alters the cell structure causing a loss of moisture thus a loss of flavor.
 That may be true, but in my many years of eating turkey, fresh, frozen and I image had a few of those in between “hard-chilled” turkeys, I’ve never been able to taste that much difference between them.

 Let’s look at some of the choices you have to decide from.
 How old is the bird.
-A fry-roaster is considered to no older than 4 months old.
+A fry-roaster is not older than 4 months old.
 A young hen (female) or young tom (male) is between 5 – 7 months old and a yearling is 1 year old or older.
 The younger the bird, the better the taste.

 There are “organic” turkeys but not many of them because of the strict certification criteria imposed by the USDA and they are very expensive.
 And what makes a free-range turkey?
 According to USDA, any birds that have access to the outside can be considered “free-range”.